wolfgames/phenotypes/storycore_to_journey_with_fun_prompt.md

 DEFINE LOCKED_EVIDENCE_COUNT = 2; // Target number of initially locked key evidence pieces
 DEFINE DEDUCTION_MECHANIC = "Two Truths and a Lie"; // Define the core puzzle type

+// --- NEW VISUALIZATION REQUIREMENT ---
+// After listing all numbered gameplay steps, **append** a Mermaid flowchart that visualizes the navigation between steps.
+// Guidelines for the graph:
+// 1.
+Use Mermaid graph TD syntax.
+// 2.
+Represent each step as `S[stepNumber\nScreenName]` (e.g., S1["1.
+CASE_HOOK"]) to keep nodes compact.
+// 3.
+Draw directed edges that reflect the primary `NAVIGATE` actions between steps (e.g., hub to branch and branch back to hub).
+// 4.
+Include at least the core hub connections and any explicit branching paths shown in OPTIONS.
+// 5.
+Place this graph **after** the final CASE_RESOLUTION step, separated by an empty line.
+// 6.
+Do **not** wrap the Mermaid code block in additional Markdown headings; just start with ```mermaid.
+// 7.
+Keep the graph readable – if more than 15 nodes, consider clustering branches (e.g., subgraph Phase 2).
+// This visualization helps designers quickly verify flow coherence.
+// --- END VISUALIZATION REQUIREMENT ---

 // --- Phenotype Mapping ---
 // --- Character-Driven Phenotype Sequence ---
 DEFINE PHENOTYPE_SEQUENCE = [